lukasmartinelli/lukasmartinelli.github.io/_posts/2015-10-16-creating-diff-maps-for-regression-testing.md

 ## Upload to Mapbox

-Upload your raster MBTiles to Mapbox
+Upload your raster MBTiles to Mapbox.
 You can use the [mapbox-upload](https://github.com/mapbox/mapbox-upload) script to upload the MBTiles programmatically.
 The raster map should now appear in the *data* section and you can browse the diffs.

 ![Mapbox data view](/media/mapbox_data_view.png)